ArneVogel/listudy/README.md

 This project used gettext for translations.
 Gettext uses PO files for translations ([example](https://github.com/ArneVogel/listudy/blob/master/priv/gettext/de/LC_MESSAGES/default.po)).
 In these files the original english sentence or phrase is above what the translation should be.
 Sometimes special sequences like `%{name}` are in the english text.
 These must be copied exactly (not to be translated) into the translation.

 ## Development
 Listudy is developed in Elixir using the phoenix framework.
 It uses postgresql as database.
+You can checkout `scripts/prod/*.sh` for how the server is run in production.

 To generate opening svg images Python3.8 is used together with [python-chess](https://github.com/niklasf/python-chess).
 This should be optional.